NJIT-CS490-SP21/project2-cyp5/README.md

     2. Player O's username
     3. Spectator's username
     4. Winner of the game if any (Player X or Player O)
+5. When the game ends, Player X and Player O will have the option to click a button to play again which will reset the board for all players in the session.

 ## Requirements
 1. `npm install`